while-basic/simp-proompt/docs/basics/roles.md

 ## Conclusion

-Role prompting is a powerful strategy for shaping the output of Generative AI models.
-It allows us to control the style, tone, and depth of the generated text, making it more suitable for specific contexts or audiences.
-Whether you're drafting an email, writing a review, or solving a math problem, role prompting can significantly enhance the quality and accuracy of the results.
-As we continue to explore the capabilities of AI, role prompting will remain a key prompt engineering strategy.

-[^a]: This appears to be less effective with newer models.
-Read [Revisiting Roles](https://learnprompting.org/docs/intermediate/revisiting_roles) for more information.
+Role prompting lets you guide what text AI creates.
+It helps make the writing match how you want it to sound and what facts you want included.
+This makes the text work better for who will read it and where it will go.
+When you role prompt the AI, tell it a role to play.
+Should it be friendly like it's writing an email?
+Should it be detailed like writing a product review?
+Should it focus on math formulas?
+Then the AI will follow that role.
+It will choose words, tone and facts a certain way.
+As we use AI more, role prompting will stay important.
+It's a key way to get better results from text AI.